 Melissa Bilal is a Visiting Scholar of History at MIT in Spring 2017.
 She is collaborating with Lerna Ekmekçioğlu on a project titled Feminism in Armenian which includes an English-language sourcebook and an Armenian-language companion website focusing on twelve prominent Armenian women writers born in the Ottoman Empire.
 Melissa received her BA and MA in Sociology at Istanbul’s Boğaziçi University.
 She holds a Ph.D. in Music from the University of Chicago.
 At Columbia University, she was the 2013-2015 Mellon Postdoctoral Teaching Fellow in Music and the Spring 2010 and Spring 2016 Ordjanian Visiting Professor in MESAAS.
 She taught in Boğaziçi’s History Department in Summer 2015 and 2016.
-In Fall 2015, she was commissioned by Berliner Phonogramm-Archiv in partnership with the Orient-Institut Istanbul and Lautarchiv of Humboldt University for a project on the recordings made by the Royal Prussian Phonographic Commission in WWI German military camps from Russian Armenian prisoners of war.
-She worked as a research fellow at the Orient-Institut Istanbul in Fall 2015.
+Commissioned by Berliner Phonogramm-Archiv in partnership with the Orient-Institut Istanbul and Lautarchiv of Humboldt University, she prepared the CD Voice Signatures: Recordings of Russian Armenian POWs in German Camps, 1916-1918 (forthcoming, 2017) and is now planning to extend the project into an exhibition and a documentary film.
 Melissa is the co-author of the books Bir Adalet Feryadı, Osmanlı’dan Cumhuriyet’e Beş Ermeni Feminist Yazar (1862–1933) [A cry for justice: Five Armenian feminist writers from the Ottomans to the Republic (1862–1933)] (with Lerna Ekmekçioğlu, 2006) and Gomidas Vartabed: Mektuplar, Tanıklıklar, Müzikolojik Metinler [Gomidas Vartabed: Letters, Memoirs, Musicological Texts] (with Burcu Yıldız, forthcoming 2017).
 Her research and publication areas include politics of remembrance in Turkey and the critique of neoliberal memory politics in relation to the 1915-1922 Genocide; affective formation and transmission of historical knowledge among Armenians in Turkey; gender, song, and sensual memory within the present-day Armenian community of Istanbul; politics of music, silencing, and the survival of the Armenian song in Republican Turkey; a genealogy of the Armenian lullaby as a gendered genre in early Armenian music ethnography and the revolutionary song repertoire.
 Some of her related publications are: “The Lost Lullaby and other Stories about being an Armenian in Turkey,” New Perspectives on Turkey 34 (2006): 67-92; “Longing for Home at Home: Armenians in Istanbul,” Diaspora and Memory.
 Figures of Displacement in Contemporary Literature, Arts and Politics, Thamyris/Intersecting Diaspora & Memory 13 (2006): 55-66; “Türkiyeli Ermenileri Hatırlamak [Remembering the Armenians of Turkey],” Birikim Aylık Sosyalist Kültür Dergisi [Birikim Monthly Journal of Socialist Culture] 193-194 (2005): 122-125; “Direnişin Şarkısı: Ondokuzuncu Yüzyılda Ermeni Ninnileri [Song of Resistance: Armenian Lullabies in the Nineteenth Century].”
 In Utanç ve Onur: 1915-2015 Ermeni Soykırımı’nın 100.
 Yılı [Shame and Pride: 100.
 Anniversary of the Armenian Genocide], Evrensel Basım Yayın, 2015: 219-235.
 “Ben De Şimdi Yanıyorum: İstanbullu Ermeni Kadınların Geçmiş Anlatıları ve Ninnileri [And now, I am burning: Lullabies and Narratives of the Past by Armenian Women of Istanbul],” Kültür ve Siyasette Feminist Yaklasımlar [Feminist Approaches in Culture and Politics] October 2015.
-Melissa is currently working on her manuscript tentatively titled The Wake Up Lullaby: Gender Politics of the Armenian Revolution, which examines the interrelated discourses on gender, sexuality, emotion, culture, music, history, nation, modernity, and land in the turn-of-the-twentieth-century Armenian liberation struggles.
+Melissa is currently working on her monograph tentatively titled The Wake Up Lullaby: Gender Politics of the Armenian Revolution, which examines the interrelated discourses on gender, sexuality, emotion, culture, music, history, nation, modernity, and land in the turn-of-the-twentieth-century Armenian liberation struggles.